Design that

-I’m a Seattle-based senior product and UX designer specializing in greenfield projects.
-With 14 years of experience, and a dual background in psychology and web development, I move fluidly between research, design, and implementation to shape how emerging tech can improve the human experience.
+Hi, I’m Emilie–a Seattle-based product and UX designer specializing in greenfield projects.
+With 14 years of experience, and a dual background in psychology and development, I move fluidly between research, design, and implementation to shape how emerging tech can improve the human experience.

 Selected work